JacksonGaston/TuDienDaiNam/README.md

 # Check database file exists in app bundle
 # Use React Native Debugger to inspect app state

+# If you get "Cannot find module 'babel-preset-expo'" error:
+npm install babel-preset-expo

+# If you get JIMP CRC error with PNG files:
+# Ensure all PNG files in assets/ are standard 8-bit/color RGBA format
+# Regenerate icons using standard image editing tools
 ```

 ## 📊 Performance Optimization